yuhko-msft/microsoft-graph-docs/api-reference/beta/api/ediscovery-custodian-removehold.md

 ### Request

-The following is a an example of a request.
+The following is an example of a request.

 <!-- {
   "blockType": "request",